< Back to Blog Overview

 Conclusion

 Nodejs is a very powerful language for web scraping and this tutorial is evidence.
-Of course, you have deep dive a little to better some basics but it is fast and robust.
+Of course, you have to deep dive a little to better some basics but it is fast and robust.

-In this tutorial, we learned how you can scrape both dynamic and non-dynamic websites with nodejs.
+In this tutorial, we learned how you can scrape both dynamic and non-dynamic websites with NodeJS.
 In the case of dynamic websites, you can also use playwright in place of the puppeteer.

 I just wanted to give you an idea of how nodejs can be used for web scraping and I hope with this tutorial you will get a little clarity.